jackdoe/rochefort/README.md

 [Rochefort Trappistes 10](https://www.ratebeer.com/beer/rochefort-trappistes-10/2360/) is my favorite beer and I was drinking it while doing the initial implementation at sunday night

+## losing data + NIH
+You can lose data on crash and there is no replication, so you have to orchestrate that yourself doing double writes or something.

+The super simple architecture allows for all kidnds of hacks to do backups/replication/sharding but you have to do those yourself.

+My usecase is ok with losing some data, and we dont have money to pay for kafka+zk+monitoring(kafka,zk), nor time to learn how to optimize it for our quite big write and very big multi-read load.

+Keep in mind that there is some not-invented-here syndrome involved into making it, but I use the service in production and it works very nice :)

+## TODO

+* multi append (one call, append many)